-Depreciation and amortization expense for Q1 2016 decreased by \$58 compared to Q1 2015 as a result of an overall decrease in mining activity of 62,054 tonnes or 26.7% when compared to Q1 2015.
-Production from the Wolfram Camp Mine was down when compared to Q1 2015 as mining activity continued to be curtailed during Q1 2016.
+Depreciation and amortization expense for Q4 2015 increased by \$2,042 compared to Q4 2014 as a result of an increase in the amount of ore mined during Q4 2015 at the Los Santos Mine.
+Production from the Wolfram Camp Mine was down when compared to Q3 2015 as mining activity was curtailed during Q4 2015 leading to a smaller than anticipated amortization charge during Q4 2015.
 Almonty employs a unit-of-production basis for recording depreciation and amortization.
+Amortization in Q4 2014 was lower than normal due to an allocation of depreciation and amortization to the capitalized cost of tailings during the period.

-Earnings from mining operations, excluding the inventory revaluation and impairment charges, decreased by 134% during Q1 2016 as a result of the lower price of APT during Q1 2016 when compared to Q1 2015, despite increased sales volumes of 4,226 MTUs in Q1 2016 when compared to Q1 2015.
-The lower APT price, when combined with higher production costs from the Wolfram Camp Mine, the impairment charge with respect to inventory at the Wolfram Camp Mine contributed the loss from mining operations of (\$2,521) when compared to earnings from mining operations in Q1 2015 of \$428.
+Earnings from mining operations, excluding the inventory revaluation and impairment charges, decreased by 179% during Q4 2015 as a result of the lower price of APT during Q4 2015 when compared to Q4 2014, despite increased sales volumes in Q4 2015.
+The lower APT price, when combined with higher production costs from the Wolfram Camp Mine, the impairment charge with respect to the long-term tailings inventory and the Wolfram Camp Mine asset impairment charge of \$1,708 contributed the loss from mining operations of (\$13,186) when compared to earnings from mining operations in Q4 2014 of \$5,142.
 Almonty is in the process of optimizing the performance of the Wolfram Camp Mine and anticipates that unit production costs will decrease significantly once the optimization has been completed.

-General and administrative costs increased by \$107 during Q1 2016 when compared to Q1 2015 as a direct result of the acquisition of Woulfe both in terms of the addition of a full quarter of General and administrative expenses at Woulfe and increased expenditures at Almonty's corporate office related to Woulfe.
+General and administrative costs increased by \$290 during Q4 2015 when compared to Q4 2014 as a direct result of the acquisition of the Wolfram Camp Mine that effectively doubled the size of the Company's operations and resulted in increased acquisition-related costs when compared to Q4 2014, as well as additional expenditures associated with the acquisition of Woulfe during Q4 2015.
 General and administrative costs include employee salaries and employment-related expenses of all non-mining/processing personnel as well as corporate overhead costs, business development and corporate development costs, listing and transfer agent fees, accounting, legal and other professional fees and travel.